Thursday, December 7, 2023

 Lot and other people who knew Milo said that he was a Confederate albeit not an enthusiastic one.
 Milo opposed secession, but when the Civil War broke out, he "went with his state."
 However, he was pessimistic of the south's prospects and felt the war was bad for both sides.
 Lot, unfortunately, did not offer his opinions regarding the Confederacy, and he likely kept those closely guarded.

 The only member of Milo's household who served in the Confederate army was Milo's brother, John.
-He enlisted at the very beginning of the war, on day after Confederate forces opened fire on Fort Sumter.
+He enlisted at the very beginning of the war, on the day after Confederate forces opened fire on Fort Sumter.
 His service was undistinguished.
 He fell ill and was discharged from the army that September.
-For most of the war, life continued one as before.
+For most of the war, life continued on as before.
 Milo, with help from Lot, continued to run his stable and deliver the mail, although his employer had become the Confederate government.

 Until the very end of the war, Spartanburg village was far away from battlefields.
 The village's population swelled as people from places like Charleston moved there seeking refuge.
-Most residents experienced the war indirectly though the arrival of refugees, the absence of the many young men who were serving the army, the rampant inflation (especially inflated food prices), and the collapse of the cotton market.
+Most residents experienced the war indirectly through the arrival of refugees, the absence of the many young men who were serving the army, the rampant inflation (especially inflated food prices), and the collapse of the cotton market.
 No Union troops came near the village, but residents traveling through rural areas needed to be concerned about running into Confederate deserters, escaped Union soldiers, or common criminals who were taking advantage of the breakdown in civil order.

 Lot Farrow meets the Union Army